supervisely/docs/data-organization/import/import/supported-formats-images/multiview.md

 # Overview

-The Supervisely Image Labeling Tool streamlines the annotation process, allowing simultaneous annotation of multiple images on a single screen, saving time and effort in the quest for improved recognition accuracy to tackle everyday challenges efficiently.
-Can be useful to label objects from different perspectives, 3D reconstruction images, Autonomous vehicle camera views or depth estimation task images.
+Multi-view mode is a feature that allows you to view and annotate multiple images simultaneously.
+It is especially useful when you need to label objects from different perspectives, 3D reconstruction images, Autonomous vehicle camera views or depth estimation task images.
+Labeling in multi-view mode can significantly increase the speed of the labeling process (for example, you don't need to switch between images and select a desired class to label the same object)

 Just organize images into groups and drop them to the import.
 The app will do the rest: it will detect groups, tag images, and activate grouping and multi-view modes in the project settings.